gvellut/jncep/README.md

 ### migrate

-The `migrate` subcommand can be used to migrate cconfiguration files to the post-v41 standard configuration folder:
+The `migrate` subcommand can be used to migrate configuration files to the post-v41 standard configuration folder:

 ```console
 jncep config migrate